-Review of Chanel No.5 by thrpschr
+Review by thrpschr

 Chanel No.5 is my mother's favourite fragrance - but she doesn't own it and I have never smelled it on her; she says that she loves it on other people, but can't wear it herself.
 Apparently, it doesn't work with her body chemistry - tragic, isn't it?